-- Target Control - Selects the data to be displayed in the integrated event editor (9).
+- Event editor target - Selects the data to be displayed in the integrated event editor.
 This can include parameters such as note properties (Panning, Velocity, etc.) or automation events.

-several MIDI channels on the loaded plugin.
-2. There is another Note / Clip Grouping function activated on the Recording Panel that groups notes by selection.
-Use the Piano roll menu (1) to group selected notes.
+- Color group selection - There is another Note / Clip Grouping function activated from the Snap Panel that groups notes by selection.
+Use the Piano roll menu to group selected notes.

-- Horizontal or Vertical Zoom - To horizontally zoom the Piano roll click on the edge of the horizontal position slider and drag.
+- Horizontal & Vertical Zoom controls - To horizontally zoom the Piano roll click on the edge of the horizontal position slider and drag.
 For the vertical zoom boxes likewise click and drag.

-- Piano roll Event Editor - Edit: Note Velocity, Pan, Pitch, Filter cutoff & Automation events (the lower Piano roll area can display the same
+- Event Editor - Edit: Note Velocity, Pan, Pitch, Filter cutoff & Automation events (the lower Piano roll area can display the same

 data as the Event Editor).
 Select events to edit from the Target Control selector or Right-click the area at the front of the editor as shown above.

 - Notes - Click/select to drag, stretch, paint, clone, copy, etc. (see 'operating with notes' below).
 Note colors can have special functions, discussed here.

-- Resize - Left-click and drag the divider to resize the upper and lower windows.
+- Splitter handle - Left-click and drag the divider to resize the upper and lower windows.
 Right-click to return to the original position.

 Using the Piano roll

-FL Studio has, arguably, the most powerful Piano roll note editor available.
-Combined with the Piano roll menu you will find the possibilities are endless and (after practice)
+FL Studio has, arguably, the most powerful Piano roll editor available.
+Combined with the Piano roll menu you will find the possibilities are endless and (after practice) effortless.

 to temporarily bypass snap.
-Note also that the Global snap setting can be used for MIDI input quantizing.
+Important also, the Global snap setting can be used for MIDI input quantizing.